stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper/parameter-anonymous.md

----
-layout: default
-title: Dapper - Parameter Anonymous
+# Dapper - Parameter Anonymous
-permalink: parameter-anonymous
----

-{% include template-h1.html %}

 ## Description
 Dapper make it simple & safe (SQL Injection) to use parameter by supporting anonymous type.